NoahBio/ciit-tracey-model/docs/CLIENT_ARCHITECTURE_README.md

 ## How These Pieces Work Together: A Session Walkthrough

-Let's trace a complete therapy session with a **Perceptual Frequency-Amplifier Client**:
+Let's trace a complete therapy session with a **parataxic Frequency-Amplifier Client**:

 ### Session N: Before the Interaction